 Responding to the new GMC good practice advice for doctors who supervise and work with PAs, Prof Phil Banfield, chair of BMA council said:

 "This guidance is an unhelpful contribution from the GMC.
 What doctors and patients want and deserve above all else right now is clarity - clarity on what PAs are allowed to do and what they are not.
-That is why calling for a clear and nationally enforced safe scope of practice for PAs and AAs is so central to our campaign for GMC and NHS reform.
+That is why we have made calling for a clear and nationally enforced safe scope of practice for PAs and AAs so central to our campaign for GMC and NHS reform.

-"Once again, the GMC has declared that AAs and PAs must be supervised on the one hand while saying that 'experienced PAs are able to work autonomously' on the other, and told associates, doctors and employers that is up to them locally to decide on what PAs can and can't do.
+Once again, the GMC has declared that, on the one hand, AAs and PAs must be supervised, but that ‘experienced PAs are able to work more autonomously with appropriate support’ on the other, and told associates, doctors and employers that is up to them locally to decide on what PAs can and can't do.
 The practical implications of this confusion are dangerous for patients, perpetuating the continued blurring of lines between PAs' and doctors' roles.

 "The GMC must listen to the medical profession and rethink its approach.
 The BMA has published robust and straight forward guidance on both scope of practice and supervision that is clear, unambiguous and demonstrates materially how doctors can fulfil their GMC duty to protect patients.
 We continue to call for these to be implemented across the NHS."